shieldify-security/audits-portfolio/README.md

 # Public Portfolio

 Positioned as the first hybrid Web3 Security company, Shieldify shakes things up with a unique subscription-based auditing model that entitles the customer unlimited audits within its duration, as well as top-notch service quality thanks to a disruptive 6-layered security approach.
-The company works with renowned names in the web3 security space and can audit codebase written in Solidity, Vyper, Rust, Cairo and Go.
+The company works with renowned names in the web3 security space and can audit codebase written in Solidity, Vyper, Rust, Cairo, Move and Go.

 Learn more about us: [here](https://shieldify.org/)